 UPLIFT

-The primary goal for UPLIFT is to increase property values and provide wealth-building homeownership opportunities for targeted households by accelerating the pace of development, construction, and sale of quality affordable housing in low-income census tracts and designated Sustainable Communities to help close the appraisal gap that occurs in historically redlined communities.
-UPLIFT also strives to reflect the Department's values of creating sheltered, affordable, justice, lovable, connected communities.
+The primary goal for UPLIFT is to increase property values and provide wealth-building homeownership opportunities for targeted households to help close the appraisal gap that occurs in historically redlined communities.
+The program aims to do this by accelerating the pace of development, construction, and sale of quality affordable housing in low-income census tracts and designated Sustainable Communities.

 - The total eligible cost to develop a property, and